TMu42/web-build/README.md

 `:PARAMETRIC:name[::param_1=val_1[:param_2=val_2[...]]];`.

 It is recomended that template files use the file extension ".template" or ".temp" however this is not mandated.
-A consitant style for file extensions should be used within a project.
+A consitent style for file extensions should be used within a project.

 ## Fragment File Syntax